danielk333/bigbrains/README.md

   2) Simulate a tape and execute token stream
   3) ????
   4) Profit

+TODO: add in the interpreting pre-stuffs to transpiled code, currently does not compile
 - If transpiling:
   1) Lex the brainfuck code
   2) Transform token stream to a specific instruction set: c or assembler (fasm) code